0xflair/nft-collection-scaffold/README.md

 ## 1. Clone this repo and prepare the configs
 * Copy the `.env.dist` file to a file named `.env`, and then edit it to fill in the details.
 Enter your Etherscan API key, your Infura Access Key, and the private key of the account which will send the deployment transaction.
 * Copy `collection.config.js.dist` to a file named `collection.config.js`, then update the details based on your collection info.
+* Copy `assets.dist` directory to a directory named `assets`, then add your own layers and collection image.

 ## 2. Prepare your avatar assets, rarity traits and collection metadata
 TODO